ipdk-io/k8s-infra-offload/README.md

   Infra Agent.
 - proto : Contains all the protobuf files for gRPC messaging and the corresponding Go code.
-- scripts : Contains all the setup scripts
+- scripts : Contains all the setup scripts.

 ### Debugging

 - The Kubernetes Infrastructure Offload software provides logging capabilities.
   The logs are dumped in temporary log file.
 Logs for Infra Manager are put in `/var/log/inframanager/inframanager.log` while logs for Infra Agent are put in `/var/log/infraagent/infraagent.log`).
-You can inspect these logs using kubectl.
+You can inspect logs emitted to stdout and stderr using `"kubectl logs <pod> <namespace>"`.

 ### Setup Scripts